GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

    :align: center
    :alt: Menindee

-4. click ``Explore map data`` on the top-left to start adding data to the map.
+4. Click ``Explore map data`` on the top-left to start adding data to the map.
 This will bring up a view of the DEA data catalogue.

 .. figure:: /_static/DEA_maps/dea_maps_4.jpg
    :align: center